 On November 12, 2012, we entered into a settlement agreement and general release (the "Settlement Agreement") with our subsidiary Protiva Biotherapeutics, Inc. ("Protiva"), Alnylam and AlCana Technologies, Inc. to resolve our previous litigation with Alnylam and Acuitas Therapeutics Inc. ("Acuitas").
 Consistent with the terms of the settlement agreement, we finalized and entered a cross-license agreement with Acuitas in December 2013.
 The terms of the cross-license agreement provide Acuitas with access to certain of our earlier IP generated prior to mid-April 2010 in the fields of gene replacement therapy and antisense.
-Acuitas may only grant access too ut LNP technology to its partners if it is part of a product sublicense.
-At the same time, the terms provide us with certain access to Acuitas' technology and licenses in the RNAi field for a period of five years, which ended in November 2017.
+Acuitas may only grant access to our LNP technology to its partners if it is part of a product sublicense.
+At the same time, the terms provide us with certain access to Acuitas' technology and licenses in the RNAi field, along with a percentage of each milestone and royalty payment with respect to certain products.
+Acuitas has agreed that it would not compete in the RNAi field for a period of five years, which ended in November 2017.
 Arbutus considered Acuitas to be in material breach of their cross-license agreement and in February 2018, Arbutus and Acuitas reached a settlement terminating Acuitas' right to further use or sublicense Arbutus' LNP technology.
 Please refer to "Item 3.
 Legal Proceedings" for additional information.

-Alexion Pharmaceuticals Inc
+Alexion Pharmaceuticals Inc.